Updated December 4, 2023

 Visitors to the bath spa can enjoy swimming in the naturally warm waters, as well as classic spa treatments like facials and massages.

 The rooftop spa pool is one of the best locations in the city to enjoy the skyline and is worth visiting during the day or after dusk.
+It can get a bit cool up there depending on the weather, so if you find it's not warm enough for you head downstairs to the lovely indoor pool.

 The Bottom Line